james-mcgregor100/JamesMcGregor_T1A1/readme.md

 ## **Python**
 ### **Benefits**

 One of the main benefits of using Python is its popularity among tech communities, because it is open source and free for everyone to use.
-Surveys suggest that Python is one of the most popular programming languages in the world.
-Is a versatile language which can be used for a variety of purposes, including: web development, machine learning, data analysis.
+Surveys suggest that Python is one of the most popular programming languages in the world.It is a versatile language which can be used for a variety of purposes, including: web development, machine learning, data analysis.
 However, it really excels with machine learning, data analysis and artificial intelligence.
 Kumar (2021) explains that Python is one of the better languages to use for AI and machine learning because of its access to a wide array of libraries and communities of developers.
 They facilitate an increase in the language being widely used, and the knowledge base grows as a result.
 Unlike some other languages, it is also available on a range of operating systems, and as such, developers who are using specific operating systems are not excluded from programming with Python.
 Python is considered to be a high-level language, meaning its syntax is close to the syntax of human languages, and is considered an easy programming language to learn (Kumar 2021).
 This allows more people to get involved in the community, and the amount of people contributing to the development of AI and machine learning algorithms in the Python libraries expand as a result.

 ### **Drawbacks**